Andromeda-stack/Legacy/README.md

 **Be advised Legacy is in beta and MAY have issues, Please use with caution and report any bugs on the git or in discord!**

-# Setup

-* Download legacy and run "npm install discord.js"

-* Create a "prop.json" and include "token" and "prefix" and "url" if you want updates leading to the git, not required.

-* Go to "prop.json" and paste your bot token.
-If you dont have one please go here, and create a token https://discord.com/developers/applications

 **Dependency:**
 npm i xmlhttprequest (For Updates.js)